mog456/MogCorp-LMU-Tools-Bundle/README.md

 Displays stuff about the current session....

 # Extra Info
-## A modular Dash
-**SETTINGS:** This bundle contains  an editable settings file that allows users to change the functionality of the tool.
+## Settings.json: This bundle contains  an editable settings file that allows users to change the functionality of the tool.
 The settings can be found at: `../Program Files (x86)/SimHub/DashTemplates/MogCorp LMU Tools Bundle/JavascriptExtensions/Extras/Settings/MogCorpTools_settings.json`.

 These settings are all explained in the file itself so should be easy to grasp.
 Note you can enable/disable display of any of the dash elements in 'setElementsDisplayVisibility' to true/false.

 Just open that JSON up in a text editor and alter the settings to suit.
 Remember to save the settings file (just hit 'Save' or CTRL+S) and restart the dash for the settings to take effect.

 ## Layout, Editing and VR
+This dash is presented in a minimalist style in order that users can adjust, move, show/hide elements as they see fit.
 As mentioned earlier this dash was developed specifically to help VR users and while the main dash is packaged as a minimal application but it's easy enough to scale up to use in VR.
 To do this:
 - click on the 'More' option on the right side of the 'MogCorp LMU Tools Bundle' in SimHub DashStudio
 - select 'Edit dashboard'
 - to scale up the dash size go to Dashboard/Dashboard properties and change the overall scale (I used 1920 x 1024 for my VR version of this):